-We leave Tinghir and the stunning Todra Gorge, and drive through landscapes of shifting contrasts.
+We leave Tinghir and the Todra Gorge, and drive through landscapes of shifting contrasts.
 We arrive in Skoura and check in to the Ait Ben Moro, an 18th century kasbah that has been restored and converted into a guest house.
-I find a room that is simple but elegant, with thick walls, reed and beam ceiling and stone floor that you would expect to see in an 18th century manor house.
+I find a room that is simple but elegant, and take some time to admire its thick walls, reed and beam ceiling and stone floor.

-After taking some time to admire the architecture, I head downstairs to visit the carpet shop that is next door.
-Aziz, the concierge at the hotel, accompanies me and once inside the shop, proceeds to show me carpets.
+I head downstairs to visit the carpet shop next door.
+Aziz, the guest house concierge, accompanies me and once inside the shop, proceeds to show me carpets.
 I select a small blue one, and Aziz introduces me to his wife, Manar, who is the weaver.
 But instead of finishing the transaction, she motions to me to join her at her loom.

 What are the odds that I would have a second chance to weave on a carpet loom in Morocco?

 I take off my shoes and sit down next to her on a cushion.
 Manar only speaks Berber but that did not pose a barrier to our communication.
 I would later learn that her name means “lighthouse” which is pretty fitting.